crashfort/SourceDemoRender/ReadMe.md

 * steamapps\common\Counter-Strike Source\cstrike\
 * steamapps\common\Half-Life 2\hl2\

-You can use the ``.cfg`` files that comes with SDR as a base where to add your own preferred settings.
+You can use the user ``.cfg`` files that comes with SDR as a base where to add your own settings.
 The loader files are the preferred way to load SDR.
 It is executed as follows:

-* `exec sdr_load_mp` - For multiplayer games
+* `exec sdr_user_mp` - For multiplayer games
-* `exec sdr_load_sp` - For singleplayer games
+* `exec sdr_user_sp` - For singleplayer games

 The plugin can be loaded at the main menu or in demo playback, but must be before any call to `startmovie`.
 It's required to unload SDR after you are done recording a particular map as the state does not carry over between demos.